NWooster/screw_vision_system/README.md

 **The modules that also must be downloaded that it calls are:**

+take_picture.py
+calibrate_camera.py
 screw_location.py

 ### Executing Program
-To execute the script...
+To execute the script assign a camera in 'main_vision.py' and execute the script.
-Examples include...
+Other modules are included in the folder for tuning Hough Circle parameters using an error function.